magento/merchdocs/src/sales/credit-memo-create.md

 ![]({% link images/images/config-payment-methods-braintree-payment-action-authorize-capture.png %}){: .zoom}
 _Payment Action Setting_

-{: .edition-ee }
-If you create a credit memo for an order that includes gift options, the refund for the gift wrapping and/or printed card appears in the Refund Totals section of the credit memo.
+- {:.ee-only}If you create a credit memo for an order that includes gift options, the refund for the gift wrapping and/or printed card appears in the Refund Totals section of the credit memo.
 To exclude these costs from the amount to be refunded, enter the amount as an Adjustment Fee.
 If multiple credit memos are issued for the same order, the refund for gift options appears in only the first credit memo.

 {:.bs-callout-info}
-If using [Vertex Cloud]({% link tax/vertex.md %}), see the [Vertex Settings]({% link configuration/sales/tax.md %}) configuration section for information about issuing refunds for sales orders that are invoiced when the status is either `Suspected Fraud` or `Canceled`.
+If you are using [Vertex Cloud]({% link tax/vertex.md %}), see the [Vertex Settings]({% link configuration/sales/tax.md %}) configuration section for information about issuing refunds for sales orders that are invoiced when the status is either `Suspected Fraud` or `Canceled`.

 ## Create a credit memo